-Carbon Dioxide Measurement is essential across a number of different industries.
-Carbon dioxide measurement is achieved using a nondispersive infrared (NDIR) sensor.
-Despite the fact that Carbon Dioxide is difficult to detect, Edinburgh Sensors’ range of CO2 detectors allows for Carbon Dioxide measurement via the strong absorption of non-dispersive infrared technology.
-This article takes a look at Carbon Dioxide Measurement and the use of Carbon Dioxide monitors.
+Carbon dioxide measurement is achieved using a nondispersive infrared (NDIR) sensor and is essential across a number of different industries.
+Despite the fact that Carbon Dioxide is difficult to detect, Edinburgh Sensors’ range of CO2 detectors allows for reliable carbon dioxide measurement via the strong absorption of non-dispersive infrared technology.
+This article takes a look at the importance of measuring carbon dioxide and the use of carbon dioxide monitors.

 Carbon dioxide enters the atmosphere through a number of ways; it is released by the exhaling of organisms and it is given off through the combustion of matter.
 Plants also take in Carbon Dioxide through the process of photosynthesis.
 The gas is not toxic, unless concentrations become elevated.